metabase/metabase/docs/developers-guide/driver-changelog.md

   metadata functions above and and the helper *metadata providers* in `metabase.lib`, `metabase.lib.test-util`, and `metabase.query-processor.test-util` for mocking them, such as `mock-metadata-provider`, `metabase-provider-with-cards-for-queries`, `remap-metadata-provider`, and `merged-mock-metadata-provider`.

+- `metabase.query-processor.util.add-alias-info/field-reference` is now deprecated.
+If your driver implemented it, implement `metabase.query-processor.util.add-alias-info/field-reference-mlv2` instead.
+The only difference between the two is that the latter is passed Field metadata with `kebab-case` keys while the former is passed legacy metadata with `snake_case` keys.

 ## Metabase 0.47.0